Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Free actions on positively curved rational spheres

-In this section, we state the Davis--Weinberger factorization and a group-theoretic classification due to Burnside.
-We also discuss an important class of finite groups, some of which act freely on spheres in ways that commute with large torus actions.
+In this section, we state the Davis--Weinberger factorization, which obstructs certain free actions by finite groups on rational homology spheres of dimension $4k+1$.
+We also discuss examples and properties of finite groups with periodic cohomology, including classifications due to Burnside, Wolf, and Madsen--Thomas--Wall.
+We also provide in Example \ref{exa:SCC} an important class of finite groups that act freely on spheres in a way that commutes with large isometric torus actions.

-First, we prove the following, which is an easy consequence of a result of Davis and Weinberger (see \cite[Theorem D]{Davis83}):

-\begin{theorem}[Davis--Weinberger factorization] Let $M^{4k+1}$ be a closed, simply connected manifold with the rational homology of a sphere.
+\begin{proposition}[Davis--Weinberger factorization] Let $M^{4k+1}$ be a closed, simply connected manifold with the rational homology of a sphere.
 Assume $M$ admits a Riemannian metric with positive sectional curvature.
-If $\pi$ is a finite group acting freely by isometries on $M$, then $\pi \cong \Z_{2^e} \times \Gamma$ for some $e \geq 0$ and some group $\Gamma$ with odd order. \end{theorem}
+If $\pi$ is a finite group acting freely by isometries on $M$, then $\pi \cong \Z_{2^e} \times \Gamma$ for some $e \geq 0$ and some group $\Gamma$ with odd order. \end{proposition}

 \begin{proof} The conclusion is the same as that of Theorem D in \cite{Davis83}, so it suffices to check the assumptions.
-Indeed, the theorem of Weinstein shows that the $\pi$--action preserves orientation (see \cite{Weinstein68}), hence $\pi$ acts trivially on the rational cohomology of $M$.
+Indeed, a theorem of Weinstein shows that the $\pi$--action preserves orientation (see \cite{Weinstein68}), hence $\pi$ acts trivially on the rational cohomology of $M$.
 In addition, the rational semicharacteristic $\sum_{i=0}^{2k} \dim H_i(M;\Q) = 1$, so the proof is complete. \end{proof}

+The author would like to thank D. Cooper and D.D.
+Long for directing him to the work of Davis and Weinberger.
+The assumption that the dimension is of the form $4k+1$ is crucial.
+In fact, Cooper and Long proved that any finite group can act freely on a rational homology sphere of dimension $4k+3$, for any $k\geq 0$ (see \cite{CooperLong00}, cf. Browder--Hsiang \cite{BrowderHsiang78}).